 2014, National Violent Death Reporting System (Participating States)6

 Keep in mind that women are far more likely to use proxy violence than men, drafting family, boyfriends (especially poorer women), or assassins (wealthier women) (See Ferrell, 2001).
 What would it do to the numbers above if we could include such numbers killed in IPH data?
-(Also keep in mind, even if these female-proxy killers are caught, they don’t add to women’s rates of initiating IPH.
-Instead, they just add to the numbers of homicide).
+(Also keep in mind, even if these female-proxy killers were caught, they wouldn’t be added to women’s rates of initiating IPH.
+Instead, they might just add to the numbers for “homicide,” but they’d likely not be arrested for murder since they coerced someone else to do it).

 As Curry argues in his interview with Carnell, the risk of being killed by a spouse in the Black community is about the same whether initiated by Black males or Black females since at least the 1970s.
 In fact, from 1976-1985, Black men were more likely than Black women to be a victim of domestic homicide.7 Most victims, approximately 93% of Black victims, were victimized by Black offenders.”8 This goes for men and women.
 Violence, in fact, is bi-directional and nigh equal and many studies.
 Shaped by poverty, drugs, alcohol, etc., violence is statistically more significant in poor areas, and diminishes dramatically when income improves.
 That said, poor Black people’s intimate partner homicide deaths aren’t significantly different.
 Hence,

 “Gautier and Bankston (2004) found that of those homicides that contribute to the SROK, the SROK for Whites was 30, and for Blacks was 92.
 In other words, for intimate partner homicide occurrences in White couples the female was the offender in 30 instances for every 100 male instances, and in Black couples the female was the offender in 92 instances for every 100 male perpetrated occurrences.”9

 - From 1994 to 2011, the rate of serious intimate partner violence declined 72% for females and 64% for males.